Skip to main content

 #

-No. Last metro from airport is around 11:30 PM.
-First is around 6:30 AM.
-Use X95 bus for late-night arrivals.
+No. Last metro from the airport is around 11:30 PM, first is around 6:30 AM.
+For arrivals outside those hours, use the X95 bus or a taxi.

 What if my flight arrives late at night?